An Analysis of Probabilistic Forwarding of Coded Packets on Random Geometric Graphs: Introduction

 In this paper, we analyze the performance of the above algorithm on RGGs.
 In particular, we wish to find the minimum retransmission probability $p$ for which the expected fraction of nodes receiving at least $k$ out of the $n$ coded packets is close to 1, which we deem a ``near-broadcast''.
 Here, it is to be clarified that the expectation is over both the realization of the RGG and the probabilistic forwarding protocol.
 This probability yields the minimum value for the expected total number of transmissions across all the network nodes needed for a near-broadcast.
 The expected total number of transmissions is taken to be a measure of the energy expenditure in the network.

 In our previous work \cite{ToN}, we have analyzed the probabilistic forwarding mechanism described here on deterministic graphs such as trees and grids.
 It was found that, introducing coded packets with probabilistic forwarding, offered significant energy benefits in terms of the number of transmissions needed for a near-broadcast on well-connected graphs such as grids and other lattice structures.
 However, for $d$-regular trees, such energy savings were not observed.
-Dense RGGs show similar behaviour as grids, i.e., for an intelligently chosen value of the number of coded packets, $n$, and the minimum forwarding probability, the energy expenditure in the network is considerably lesser for a near-broadcast, when compared to the scenario of probabilistic forwarding with no coding.
+RGGs (in the super-critical regime) show similar behaviour as grids, i.e., for an intelligently chosen value of the number of coded packets, $n$, and the minimum forwarding probability, the energy expenditure in the network is considerably lesser for a near-broadcast, when compared to the scenario of probabilistic forwarding with no coding.

 In this paper, we justify these observations using rigorous methods.
 While the techniques used here are similar to the ones on the grid (in \cite{ToN}), the additional complications due to the randomness of the underlying graph need to be addressed.
-Ideas from continuum percolation, ergodic theory and Palm theory are employed to circumvent these technicalities.
-Our method of analysis may also extend to more general broadcasting models and other point processes.
+This calls for the use of ideas from continuum percolation, ergodic theory and Palm theory to circumvent some of the technicalities encountered.
+These mathematical techniques could be of independent interest for related problems.
+Moreover, our method of analysis may also extend to more general broadcasting models and other point processes.

 The rest of the paper is organized as follows.
 In Section \ref{sec:formulation}, we describe our network setup and formulate our problem.
 Section \ref{sec:simu} provides the simulation results of the probabilistic forwarding algorithm on RGGs.
 In Section \ref{sec:prelims}, we provide definitions and notations of RGGs on $\R^2$.
 Marked point processes (MPPs) are introduced to model probabilistic forwarding on the RGG.
 Section \ref{sec:MPP_fwding} relates probabilistic forwarding and marked point processes.
 Ergodic theorems on MPPs are used to obtain some key quantities.
 These will serve as the main ingredients in obtaining our estimates for the minimum forwarding probability and the expected total number of transmissions which are presented in Section \ref{sec:results}.
 Since the estimates for the minimum forwarding probability are not computable, in Section \ref{sec:heuristic}, we provide a heuristic approach which is used to compare with the simulation results.
 Section \ref{sec:disc} discusses some aspects related to the assumptions and our results.
 The appendix contains technical results pertaining to the Palm expectations and the proof of one of our main theorems.